 When validating a JWS, the following steps MUST be taken.
 The order of the steps is not significant in cases where there are no dependencies between the inputs and outputs of the steps.
-If any of the listed steps fails, then the JWS MUST be rejected.
+If any of the listed steps fails, then the signature or MAC cannot be validated.

+It is an application decision which signatures, MACs, or plaintext values must successfully validate for the JWS to be accepted.
+In some cases, all must successfully validate or the JWS will be rejected.
+In other cases, only a specific signature, MAC, or plaintext value needs to be successfully validated.
+However, in all cases, at least one signature, MAC, or plaintext value MUST successfully validate or the JWS MUST be rejected.

-- 1. Parse the serialized input to determine the values of the JWS Header, the Encoded JWS Payload, and the Encoded JWS Signature.
-When using the JWS Compact Serialization, the Encoded JWS Header, the Encoded JWS Payload, and the Encoded JWS Signature are represented as text strings in that order, separated by two period ('.') characters.
+- Parse the JWS representation to extract the serialized values for the components of the JWS -- when using the JWS Compact Serialization, the base64url encoded representations of the JWS Protected Header, the JWS Payload, and the JWS Signature, and when using the JWS JSON Serialization, also the unencoded JWS Unprotected Header value.
+When using the JWS Compact Serialization, the JWS Protected Header, the JWS Payload, and the JWS Signature are represented as base64url encoded values in that order, separated by two period ('.') characters.
 The JWS JSON Serialization is described in Section 7.2. - 2.
-The Encoded JWS Header MUST be successfully base64url decoded following the restriction given in this specification that no padding characters have been used. - 3.
-Let the JWS Protected Header value be the result of base64url decoding the Encoded JWS Header. - 4.
-The resulting JWS Protected Header MUST be a completely valid JSON object conforming to RFC 4627 [RFC4627].

-- 5. If using the JWS Compact Serialization, let the JWS Header be the JWS Protected Header; otherwise, when using the JWS JSON Serialization, let the JWS Header be the union of the members of the corresponding protected and header header parameter values, all of which must be completely valid JSON objects. - 6.
-The resulting JWS Header MUST NOT contain duplicate Header Parameter Names.
-When using the JWS JSON Serialization, this restriction includes that the same Header Parameter Name also MUST NOT occur in distinct JSON Text Object values that together comprise the JWS Header. - 7.
-The resulting JWS Header MUST be validated to only include parameters and values whose syntax and semantics are both understood and supported or that are specified as being ignored when not understood. - 8.
-The Encoded JWS Payload MUST be successfully base64url decoded following the restriction given in this specification that no padding characters have been used. - 9.
-The Encoded JWS Signature MUST be successfully base64url decoded following the restriction given in this specification that no padding characters have been used. - 10.
-The JWS Signature MUST be successfully validated against the JWS Signing Input (the concatenation of the Encoded JWS Header, a period ('.') character, and the Encoded JWS Payload) in the manner defined for the algorithm being used, which MUST be accurately represented by the value of the alg (algorithm) header parameter, which MUST be present. - 11.
-If the JWS JSON Serialization is being used, repeat this process for each digital signature or MAC value contained in the representation.
+The encoded representation of the JWS Protected Header MUST be successfully base64url decoded following the restriction that no padding characters have been used. - 3.
+The resulting octet sequence MUST be a UTF-8 encoded representation of a completely valid JSON object conforming to RFC 4627 [RFC4627], which is the JWS Protected Header. - 4.
+If using the JWS Compact Serialization, let the JWS Header be the JWS Protected Header; otherwise, when using the JWS JSON Serialization, let the JWS Header be the union of the members of the corresponding JWS Protected Header and JWS Unprotected Header, all of which must be completely valid JSON objects. - 5.
+The resulting JWS Header MUST NOT contain duplicate Header Parameter names.
+When using the JWS JSON Serialization, this restriction includes that the same Header Parameter name also MUST NOT occur in distinct JSON object values that together comprise the JWS Header. - 6.
+Verify that the implementation understands and can process all fields that it is required to support, whether required by this specification, by the algorithm being used, or by the crit Header Parameter value, and that the values of those parameters are also understood and supported. - 7.
+The encoded representation of the JWS Payload MUST be successfully base64url